UX and UI Testing: How to Make Them Work in Your Favor

 UI_UX Testing

-Checklist for UI testing
+Checklist for UI Testing

 As with any type of test cases, in order to ensure the smooth process of user interface examination, it is always better to have a UI testing checklist (which can be changed and adjusted to meet the product needs).
 But the basic parameters that are usually checked while performing UI software testing are as follows: